 In the construction industry, 86% of workers were exposed to UV radiation, but just 7% were adequately protected.
 In agriculture, 99% of workers were exposed to UV radiation, yet only 10% were considered to be adequately protected with the use of shade, clothing, a hat and sunscreen.
 For more information click here.

-Safe Work Australia guide on exposure to solar ultraviolet radiation (UVR)
+Safe Work Australia guide on exposure to solar ultraviolet radiation (December 2019)

 Safe Work Australia acknowledges the valuable contributions made by Cancer Council Australia and in particular, Cancer Council Western Australia in the development of this Guide.
 You can download the Guide here.

-Safe Work Australia Code of Practice- Construction Work.
+Safe Work Australia Code of Practice - Construction Work (May 2018)

-- P.21 3.3 Controlling the risks now includes the example of “Scheduling tasks so they are completed outside peak UV radiation times to reduce exposure to UV radiation.”
-And added detail of “broad spectrum SPF 30 or higher” sunscreen to PPE.
+P.23 3.3 Controlling the risks – Minimise the risk using administrative controls includes the example of “scheduling tasks so they are completed outside peak UV radiation times to reduce exposure to UV radiation.”

 A report by Cancer Council WA highlights how sun exposure at work is becoming increasingly recognised in the courts and the number and cost of claims is increasing over time.
 The report shows that total payments for skin cancer claims doubled from $2 million in 2001-02 to $4 million in 2008-09.